Back to articles

 References and further readings

-1. Tille, P. M. (2017).
-Bailey and Scott's Diagnostic Microbiology (14th ed.).
+1. Tille, P. M. (2022).
+Bailey and Scott's Diagnostic Microbiology (15th ed.).
 Elsevier.

-2. Mahon, C. R., Lehman, D. C., & Manuselis, G. (2018).
-Textbook of Diagnostic Microbiology (6th ed.).
+2. Mahon, C. R., & Lehman, D. C. (2022).
+Textbook of Diagnostic Microbiology (7th ed.).
 Elsevier.

 3. Clinical and Laboratory Standards Institute (CLSI).
 (2023).
 M100: Performance Standards for Antimicrobial Susceptibility Testing (33rd ed.).
 CLSI.

 4. BD Diagnostics.
 Tryptic Soy Agar.
-Package Insert.
+Package insert.
 Becton, Dickinson and Company.

 Acharya Tankeshwar